 A person might consider contacting a doctor if they have unusual vaginal discharge, a fever, or both.

-It is not uncommon for BV to return after around 3 months, in which case, the healthcare professional may recommend a longer course of treatment.
+If BV symptoms return, a healthcare professional may recommend a longer course of treatment.

 Without treatment, BV may increase the risk of contracting an STI, cause pregnancy complications, or both.

-It is important to consult a doctor if any symptoms worsen during BV treatment or if the medication causes side effects.
+A person should consult a doctor if their symptoms worsen during BV treatment or if they experience medication side effects.

 It may also be helpful if a person takes a list of questions they wish to ask the healthcare professional.
 Example questions include: